julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 ### Jule 0.0.10

-It fixes compilation errors that caused by API when using C++14 standard.
+It fixes compilation errors that are caused by the API when using C++14 standard.

 ### From Beta 0.0.7 to Jule 0.0.9